hoorangyee/LRAGE/README.md

 LRAGE (Legal Retrieval Augmented Generation Evaluation) is an open-source toolkit designed to evaluate Large Language Models (LLMs) in a Retrieval-Augmented Generation (RAG) setting, specifically tailored for the legal domain.
 LRAGE is developed to address the unique challenges that Legal AI researchers face, such as building and evaluating retrieval-augmented systems effectively.
 It seamlessly integrates datasets and tools to help researchers in evaluating LLM performance on legal tasks without cumbersome engineering overhead.

-## Motivation

-Evaluating LLMs in a RAG setting is often a daunting task for Legal AI researchers, who typically face engineering challenges such as managing indices, retrieval, and dataset integration.
-LRAGE aims to minimize these challenges by providing an easy-to-use toolkit that streamlines evaluation workflows for legal AI tasks.

 ## Features

 - **Legal Domain Focused Evaluation**: LRAGE is specifically developed for evaluating LLMs in a RAG setting with datasets and document collections from the legal domain, such as Pile-of-law and LegalBench.